 Scottsdale Pedestrian Accident Lawyers

 Despite safety measures such as crosswalks and pedestrian crossing signs, pedestrian accidents still happen far too often.
-Without the protection a vehicle offers, pedestrians are vulnerable to severe and potentially life-threatening injuries.
+Without the protection a motor vehicle offers, pedestrians are vulnerable to severe and potentially life-threatening injuries.
 When these crashes result from a driver's reckless behavior or carelessness, the injured party may have the right to seek justice and financial compensation for their losses.

 An injured pedestrian may have grounds for a personal injury claim if driver negligence played a role in causing the incident.
 This is often the case in areas where pedestrians tend to be present, requiring motorists to exercise extra caution to prevent harm to those traveling on foot.
 Vehicle versus pedestrian collisions often occur at: